Polish Initiative: History

 The party joined the Civic Coalition for the 2019 parliamentary election.
 Two of the party candidates, including its leader Barbara Nowacka and two candidates recommended by the party, were elected to the Sejm.
 The Coalition won 134 in total, losing to the ruling party Law and Justice.

 The Polish Initiative supported the Civic Coalition's candidate Małgorzata Kidawa-Błońska in the 2020 presidential election.
-Later, the Polish Initiative announced that it would as a party not take part in the election on 10 May, due change of electoral rules because of the COVID-19 pandemic.
+Later, the Polish Initiative announced that it would as a party not take part in the election on 10 May, due to change of electoral rules because of the COVID-19 pandemic.
 However, after the election was moved it supported Rafał Trzaskowski, who became the Civic Coalition's candidate after the resignation of Małgorzata Kidawa-Błońska.
 Trzaskowski later lost in the second round to the incumbent Andrzej Duda.

+On 15 November 2025, the party's congress voted to dissolve the party, with 91 members voting for and 4 abstaining.
+It also decided to donate party's assets to a pro-abortion organization Federa.
+The dissolution of the party was done to fulfill its integration into the Civic Coalition, a merger of Civic Platform, Modern and Polish Initiative which held its unification congress on 24 October.
+All three parties were members of the alliance of the same name founded for the 2019 election.
+The fourth member of the alliance, the Greens, opted to remain a separate party.
+The majority of iPL members declared that they would now join the newly-founded Civic Coalition.

 Ideology

-The Polish Initiative is a progressive, and social-democratic party.
-It sits on the centre-left and leans towards the left-wing on the political spectrum.
+The Polish Initiative was a progressive, socially liberal, anti-clerical, pro-European, and social-democratic party.
+It was variously described as located on the centre-right, centrist, centre-left or left-wing of the political spectrum.

-The party supports the decentralisation of power and increasing the power of local governments.
-It also supports European integration.
-On social issues, it is against any forms of discrimination, with an emphasis on gender discrimination.
-The party also advocates for the separation of church and state.
-The party also supports increasing the funding of the Polish healthcare system.
+The party supported the decentralisation of power and increasing the power of local governments.
+It also supported European integration.
+On social issues, it was against any forms of discrimination, with an emphasis on gender discrimination.
+The party also advocated for the separation of church and state.
+The party also supported increasing the funding of the Polish healthcare system.